CIROH-UA/ciroh-ua_website/src/pages/contribute.md

 3. Open a pull request.
 Once submitted, an admin will review and merge it.
 4. GitHub Actions will automatically compile and publish the updates.

-If you encounter any issues or have inquiries, please feel free to email us at it-support@ciroh.org.
+If you encounter any issues or have inquiries, please feel free to email us at ciroh-it-admin@ua.edu.
 Your contributions are highly valued!

 =========================================